springer-math/Mathematics-of-Epidemics-on-Networks/docs/index.rst

     - much faster than traditional Gillespie simulation
     - allows weighted graphs
     - allows non-Markovian dynamics
-  - Gillespie algorithms for Markovian dynamics on unweighted graphs
+  - Gillespie algorithms for Markovian dynamics

+    - lots of effort to optimize these (making the unweighted version comparable to the event-based simulation)
+     - The weighted version is slower, but still reasonably fast.
   - discrete-time (synchronous update) models
+  - tools for visualizing and animating simulated epidemics.
 - **Numerical solvers for ODE models**

   - pair approximation models